Why did Mr Perfect start?

-- Like many men, our founder realised he was not Mr. Perfect.
-After a lifetime of mental struggle and repression, he finally navigated a semblance of a path to tackle this and found there was something missing in the support he accessed.
+- Like many men, our founder realised he was not Mr Perfect.
+After a lifetime of mental challenges, he finally navigated a semblance of a path to tackle them and found there was something missing in the support he accessed.

 - Father passing away from alcohol addiction.

 - Plans to marry his partner.

 - Quitting a successful job that he had no passion or purpose for.

 - Along with these events happening in quick succession, there were some key drivers for the movement:

 - Writing - as a freelance writer he started writing an anonymous blog for some self-therapy.

 - Doctor Experience - when he finally went to a GP he was offered medication and a specialist (and no social options).

 - Pub Chat - when he told his close mates about his struggles they both acknowledged they had struggled too.